threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md

 ## How does it work?

 The initial scenario is when two parties, a service provider an a consumer of the service, want to use TFChain to automatically handle the billing/payment process for an agreement they want to make.
-Multiple use cases can benefit from this feature, here are some examples of applications:
+Multiple use cases can benefit from this feature.

-//TODO give some examples of applications

 Initial requirements:
 - Both service and consumer need to have their respective twin created